 When Diocletian came to power there was only one coin denomination commonly circulating--the "aurelianus" (a.k.a. "antoninianus," also affectionately known as an "ant").
 It had been introduced in the coin reform of Aurelian in 274.
-In 294 the aurelianus was discontinued and the common large "follis" (or "nummus") began.
-The images to the right are all on folles with diameter 28 mm.
+In 294 production of the aurelianus was discontinued and the common large "follis" (or "nummus") was introduced.

 (Links are to paragraphs further down this page.
 If you want to skip this overview page, links to advanced pages are here.)